-2. Install or update the required packages:
+3. Install or update the required packages:

 '''

-1 sudo zypper install krb5-client

-2

-3 sudo zypper install samba-client
+1 sudo zypper install samba-client sssd-ad

 '''

-3. Edit the '/etc/krb5.conf' file as a root user to permit the 'kinit' utility to communicate with the target domain.
-Add the following entries under the [libdefaults], [realms], and [domain\realm] sections:
+4. Edit the '/etc/krb5.conf' file as a root user to permit the 'kinit' utility to communicate with the target domain.
+Add the following entries under the [libdefaults], [realms], and [domain_realm] sections: